temetvince/alaankwa/README.md

 8. If you don't like the new font, delete the 'f' folder in your 'x3 terran conflict' root install directory

 ## Features
+### M3 specific
+* TERRAN MEMORY CARTOGRAPHERS
+    * Allows Workers to use jump beacons during their job search
+    * Disables jump beacons not in Terran Memories!
+* SMUGGLING RUNS
+    * Allows workers to use Pirate bases during their job search
+    * Disabled by default
+        * Enable for normal M3 behavior
+* MINING DRONES
+    * Player owned outposts build mining drones which collect minerals from miners in sector
+* Outposts show themselves as a candidate for export or import jobs
+    * This is helpful for making generic templates that include the outpost where you are creating the template
+* Fixed multiple Supply Drone bugs
+* Economy flowcharts for Mayhem 3

 ### General
 * ROTATIONAL THRUSTERS
     * Class rotation variables have been increased by these amounts: